interias/PRINTCHECK/README.md

 # PRINTCHECK

 **PRINTCHECK** is a tool designed to generate structured checklists for STL files used in 3D printing.
 It automates the process of creating a comprehensive checklist with previews for each STL file, organized by folder and subfolder structure.
-The goal is to help users ensure all necessary files are ready and reviewed before 3D printing, streamlining the workflow and minimizing errors.
+The goal is to help users ensure all necessary files are ready and reviewed before and after 3D printing, streamlining the workflow and minimizing errors.

 ## Features